okta/okta-auth-swift/README.md

 ## Getting started

-Okta is available through [CocoaPods](http://cocoapods.org).
+This SDK is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "OktaAuthSdk"